Slovenia putting up fence along border with Croatia to control migrant flow

 Croatia, like Slovenia an EU member but outside the bloc's Schengen zone of passport-free travel, on Wednesday said Slovenia's move was unnecessary and a waste of money.

-"It would be better if they built reception centres, similarly to what we did," Croatian Interior Minister Ranko Ostojic told reporters.
-"No wire can stop people to find their way and it is better to make their way organised."
+"It would be better if they built reception centers, similarly to what we did," Croatian Interior Minister Ranko Ostojic told reporters.
+"No wire can stop people to find their way and it is better to make their way organized."

-Slovenia said this week it was not going to build any long term reception centres.
+Slovenia said this week it was not going to build any long term reception centers.

 Croatian police sources said later on Wednesday that Croatia asked Slovenia to dismantle part of the Slovenian fence because it went through Croatian territory.
 Slovenia's interior ministry had no immediate comment.